7is7.com > Software > Dreamhost VPS Manager

 The columns are: <timestamp> <available memory> <used memory> <free memory> <cache memory> <optimal memory> <set memory> <event>.
 All memory in MB.

-The first example shows how memory is changed from 400MB to 316MB, 316 was calculated to be the optimal size at that moment:
+The log extract below shows how memory is changed from 400MB to 316MB, 316 was calculated to be the optimal size at that moment.
+At one point a new size is set (S), the next minute the change (C) has taken effect:

-The second example shows how a sudden increase in usage (from 52MB to 165MB) and a drop in the cache from 117 MB to 55 MB:
+Our second example extract shows how a sudden increase in usage (from 52MB to 165MB) and a drop in the cache from 117 MB to 55 MB:

 List all events: